 So you just got a brand new car.
-Or you just started a new job that you have to drive to everyday.
+Or you just started a new job that you have to drive to every day.
 Or, even better, you just retired and no longer have to commute to work.
-This means that your car is now for pleasure rather commute or vice versa.
+This means that your car is now for pleasure rather than commute or vice versa.
 In any case, when a major change occurs to the primary use of a vehicle, changes in car insurance premiums immediately follow.

 Several factors directly affect car insurance premiums.
 Insurance companies compute for these based on things such as a driver’s age, gender, and experience.
 They also compute for these based on primary use.
 A vehicle’s primary use determines how often it is on the road, and therefore, how much the perceived risk is each time the vehicle operates.
 Insurance companies have different ratings for primary use, such as pleasure, commute, or business.

 When the term “pleasure car” comes up, images of top-down sports cars zooming through the highway usually come up.
 But “pleasure” in this case does not refer to the type or model of the car.
 As a matter of fact, it can be a beat-up, rusty old wagon and still qualify as a car for pleasure.
 It is the vehicle’s day-to-day use that determines whether it is for pleasure or not.
 Do you use it to buy groceries for the household?
 Do you use it for shopping and running errands?
 How about weekend road trips?
 If you use a vehicle for these and other similar activities, then it can be rated for pleasure use.

 Another way insurers determine whether it is a pleasure vehicle is through daily and annual mileage.
 Using a car less and driving it shorter distances results in lower mileage.
 Lower mileage means less use, and therefore, fewer risks for getting into accidents while using the car.
 Insurers then use these projections to calculate the premium.